dojo/framework/src/stores/README.md

 ## Overview

 Dojo 2 stores is a predictable, consistent state container for Javascript applications with inspiration from Redux and Flux architectures.
-However Dojo 2 stores aims to provide more built in support for common patterns such as asynchronous behaviors, undo support and **more**!
+However, the `@dojo/stores` package aims to provide more built-in support for common patterns such as asynchronous behaviors, undo support and **more**!

-Managing state can become difficult to coordinate when an application becomes complicated with multiple views, widgets, components and models.
+Managing state can become difficult to coordinate when an application becomes complicated with multiple views, widgets, components, and models.
 With each of these attempting to update attributes of state at varying points within the application lifecycle things can get **confusing**.
 When state changes are hard to understand and/or non-deterministic it becomes increasingly difficult to identify and reproduce bugs or add new features.

-Dojo 2 stores provides a centralized store, designed to be the **single source of truth** for an application.
+The `@dojo/stores` package provides a centralized store, designed to be the **single source of truth** for an application.
 It operates using uni-directional data flow.
 This means all application data follows the same lifecycle, ensuring the application logic is predictable and easy to understand.

-__Note__: Do you need a centralised store?
+__Note__: Do you need a centralized store?
 Lifting state up to parent widgets and using local state are likely to be sufficient in less complex applications.

 ## Basics

-To work with the Dojo 2 store there are three core but simple concepts - Operations, Commands and Processes.
+To work with `@dojo/stores` there are three core but simple concepts - Operations, Commands, and Processes.

  * `Operation`
    * Granular instructions to manipulate state based on JSON Patch